3 Blogger Alternatives for Starting a Blog that are Much Better

 There are certain sites that occupy a space in the internet's past, they used to be big and popular and they're still around, but they just aren't as important as they used to be.

 MySpace comes to mind, Napster, and plenty of others.
-Blogger isn’t at that point yet, but its safe to say that the Blogger platform’s best days are behind it.
+Blogger isn't at that point yet, but it is safe to say that the Blogger platform's best days are behind it.

 Blogger just isn't nearly as good as having your own website on your own hosting account, for so many reasons.

 We'll go over some of the advantages and downsides to using Blogger, and why it's just not a good choice anymore.

 Finally, we'll recommend some much better Blogger alternatives that are just as easy to use, very affordable, and that gives you complete control over your website.
 Whether you're a business, or just somebody looking to write a blog for fun and maybe to make a few bucks here and there, we definitely don't think you should use Blogger, and here's why.

 That's a good question, and you'll probably be wondering the same thing after reading through some of the problems with the Blogger platform.
 Why on Earth would anybody use Blogger when there is so much wrong with it?

 Now, before we tear into them too badly, keep in mind that Blogger has been around for AGES, and at one point in time, it WAS a LOT harder to setup your own website from scratch, you actually needed a few technical abilities.
 In a day and age where not anybody could easily setup a WordPress blog, for example, it made a lot of sense to have a super-easy platform like Blogger, and part of how they manage support on a platform like that is simply to give you the absolute minimum of options, so that there's not really any moving parts.